ahmedfahim21/IPFS-Streaming/README.md

 ## To Do List

-- Splitting into 2 ports.
-- Profile viewing.
+- Editing profile.

 ## Currently Working Features

-- A working upload method.
+- A working upload method, with a waiting screen.
 - Decentralized video viewing which allows multiple videos to be streamed simultaneously.
 - Adaptive Bitrate.
 (A custom attempt.)
+- Profile viewing.
+- Slightly better UI.